mikemaccana/solana-kit-react-app/README.md

 It is based on `@solana/example-react-app` wuth the following changes:

-- Turned into a working standalone example repository using `npm` with all pnpm, lerna, and turbopack customization removed.
+- Turned into a working standalone example repository using `npm` with all custom tools removed (no pnpm, no lerna, no turbopack, no custom eslint config).
 - Security warnings fixed.

 ## Features